 \section{Summary}

-Quantum general relativity is applied to a Schwarzschild black hole and the hole-field system in this study.
-A quantum equation of gravity is proposed using geometric quantization of general relativity.
-As a consequence, an expected value of the quantum Hamiltonian for a Scherzschild black hole is found to be consistent with the semi-classical Hawking temperature at the event horizon.
-Under several assumptions, a mass spectrum of the Schwarzschild black holes are obtained using the EBK quantization condition and the WKB method.
-A thermodynamical view of the hole-scalar field system suggests the universe is a thermal equilibrium of holes and the grand-state energy of a scalar field.
-When the grand canonical ensemble is applied to black holes interacting with the vacuum energy of the scalar field, the measured value of the dark energy can be understood as the statistical fluctuation of number of holes.
+This study applies quantum general relativity to a Schwarzschild black hole and a hole-field system.
+A quantum equation of gravity is proposed by considering the geometric quantization of general relativity.
+Consequently, the expected value of the quantum Hamiltonian for a Schwarzschild black hole is consistent with the semi-classical Hawking temperature at the event horizon.
+With several assumptions, the mass spectrum of Schwarzschild black holes is obtained using the EBK quantization condition.
+A thermodynamic consideration of the hole-scalar-field system suggests that the universe is in thermal equilibrium of black holes and the ground-state energy of the scalar field.
+By applying the grand canonical ensemble to black holes interacting with the vacuum energy of the scalar field, we can understand the measured dark energy in terms of statistical fluctuations in the number of black holes.